The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/savage.md

 # E7S - The Idol of Darkness

 The second use of Technical Step / Devilment coincides with the Betwixt Worlds + Teleport mechanic.

 If your party is handling the mechanic with having all the teleports resolve in different lanes (such as “Cross T” strategy), don’t start Technical Finish until after your teleport resolves.
 This will give the other players enough time to return back to the middle before you finish your dance steps.
 Starting the Technical Step before the teleport could result in the Technical Finish happening before some players have returned to the middle which can lead to them missing the damage buff.

 If your party is handling the mechanic in a way that all party members resolve the teleport and mechanics in the middle lane (such as “diamond” strategy), you can start the Technical Step before the teleport stun locks you since everyone will not have to run as far to return back to the middle to receive your Technical Finish buff.

 Optimal uses of dances during add phase include trying to hit all 3 adds with each of your dances.
 Depending on how the Idolatry adds are tanked, you may or may not be able to reach all 3 adds from the middle.
 If there are too far apart, you can at the very least hit 2 adds with your dances.

 For start of adds, prep a standard step during the transition (assuming you have kept standard step off cooldown since the beginning of the fight) and pop flourish right after your standard finish when the adds appear.

-Using Technical Finish / Devilment during add phase is worthwhile because of the length of the phase leaning towards losing a cast if you otherwise don’t use them.Try your best to hit as many party members with the Technical Finish buff and as many of the adds with the Technical Finish damage.
+Using Technical Finish / Devilment during add phase is worthwhile because of the length of the phase leaning towards losing a cast if you otherwise don’t use them.
+Try your best to hit as many party members with the Technical Finish buff and as many of the adds with the Technical Finish damage.
 This Technical Step lines up with the Strength in Numbers (donut aoe) but even if you had to delay the technical during the Betwixt Worlds mechanic, you should still have enough time to do the Technical Finish towards the middle of the arena and go to the safe spot in the donut aoe afterwards.

 You can use Improvisation during the downtime after add phase.
 Depending on your adds kill time, your Standard Step may come off cooldown during this time, if so, prioritize prepping Standard Step over Improvisation.

 Depending on how fast your party kills the add phase will determine which mechanics some of your cooldowns (especially Technical Step and Devilment) will come off cooldown during.
 If you are in an organized group, consider talking to your group about coordinating raid buffs.
 Everyone keeping them off cooldown as much as possible will help them stay mostly in sync.

-Second potion works well for 4th usage of technical step and devilment (roughly around 6:20) While waiting for tornado and its associated knockback, you can pick a corner ideally with the rest of your group and start using Improvisation.
+Second potion works well for 4th usage of technical step and devilment (roughly around 6:20)

+While waiting for tornado and its associated knockback, you can pick a corner ideally with the rest of your group and start using Improvisation.
 Position yourself close enough to the middle so that when the knockback occurs, you’re already in good position to be knocked back into a safe corner.

 If your group killed adds on the slower side, but you managed to keep your technical step off cooldown as much as possible, you’ll likely be able to get the 5th cast of technical step at the start of the tornado phase before everyone separates to their color corners.

 If your group killed adds on the faster side, Technical Step won’t be off cooldown until everyone is separated during the first round of the tornado phase.
 Your technical finish here will likely miss a lot of party members, so it’s best to delay this about 15-20 seconds until the party reunites for the Threefold Grace / Empty Wave mechanics.
 It is possible to hit all 7 party members during the tornado phase, but this requires every party member to get in as tight as possible inside the boss’s hitbox in their respective sections during the technical finish cast.
 This is only recommended for groups going for highly optimized strategies.

 If your kill time is long, you can do a 6th technical step / devilment which can be delayed to sync up with third potion (you might not need to delay this technical step / devilment any more than you did while delaying it during first tornado cycle).

 # E8S - Shiva